 - Allowing a child to play with a gun

 - Giving alcohol or drugs to a minor

-There are many defenses to the charge of child endangerment in California.
-Every case of child endangerment is different and therefore every defense is different.
-However, most child endangerment cases defend with these common defenses: insufficient evidence, mistake of fact, intoxication (except where intoxication is part of another crime such as DUI, statute of limitations, coerced confessions, defense of others, and more.
+Every willful child endangerment case is different and therefore every defense is different.
+However, common defenses to PC 273a(a) crimes include: insufficient evidence, mistake of fact, emergency defense of others, statute of limitations, coerced confessions, insanity, and more.